Swagy026/sales-performance-dashboard/README.md

 - Matrix heatmap for State-wise performance

 ## 📂 Project Structure
+├── data/
+│   └── Sample - Superstore.xlsx

 ## 📁 Dataset Source
 Dataset used is publicly available on Kaggle:
 🔗 [Download from Kaggle](https://www.kaggle.com/datasets/vivek468/superstore-dataset-final)

-You can also find the Excel file in this repo: `/data/Sample - Superstore.xls`
+You can also find the Excel file in this repo: `/data/Sample - Superstore.xlsx`

 ## 📸 Dashboard Preview
 ![Sales Dashboard](screenshots/dashboard_full_view.png)

 ## 🚀 How to Use
-1. Clone this repo or download the `.pbix` file
+1. Download the `.pbix` file from this repository
-2. Open with Power BI Desktop
+2. Open it using Power BI Desktop (free from Microsoft)
-3. Explore visuals and interact with filters
+3. Explore the interactive visuals, filters, and insights